jenita-john/Lead-Compensator-Calculator/README.md

 The program also generates necessary bode plots and step response.

 ## Output
-Figure 1 and Figure 2 gives the step response of uncompensated system Figure 3 Compares Gmu(model) with Gcl
+-Figure 1 and Figure 2 gives the step response of uncompensated system -Figure 3 Compares Gmu(model) with Gcl
-Figure 4 gives the bode plot of the open loop system
+-Figure 4 gives the bode plot of the open loop system